spear97/Py3D-World/README.md

 # Dependencies

 ## PyGLM

+a Python extension module that provides a simple, concise interface to the OpenGL Mathematics (GLM) library.
+It allows developers to perform mathematical operations commonly used in computer graphics and game development with ease and efficiency.

+## Installation

+You can install PyGLM using pip:

 ```bash
 pip install pyglm
 ```

-a Python extension module that provides a simple, concise interface to the OpenGL Mathematics (GLM) library.
-It allows developers to perform mathematical operations commonly used in computer graphics and game development with ease and efficiency.
+## Features

+- **Vector and Matrix Operations:** Perform common vector and matrix operations such as addition, subtraction, multiplication, and transformation.
+- **Quaternion Operations:** Manipulate quaternions for orientation and rotation calculations.
+- **Support for Various Data Types:** PyGLM supports different data types including single and double-precision floating-point numbers, integers, and booleans.
+- **Easy Integration:** Seamlessly integrate PyGLM into your existing Python projects without complex setup procedures.

 ## ModernGl
 ## Numpy